ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 ---
 title: "Monads are too powerful"
 author: Chris Penner
-date: Aug 14, 2025
+date: Sep 15, 2025
 tags: [programming, haskell]
-description: "Monads are a useful tool, but what we gain in power we lose in static analysis."
+description: "Monads are a useful tool, but what we gain in power we lose in programmatic analysis."
 image: pipes.jpg
 ---

-# Motivation
+Okay, so you and I both know Monads are great, they allow us to sequence effects in a structured way and are in many ways a super-power in the functional-programming toolkit.

-Okay, so you and I both know Monads are great, they allow us to sequence operations in a structured way and are in many ways a super-power in the functional-programming toolkit.
+My argument however, is that monads are actually _too_ powerful for their own good.
+Or to be more clear, monads are more **expressive** than they need to be, at the cost of other benefits.

-My argument, however, is that monads are actually _too_ powerful, or to be more clear, monads are _im_**precise**.
+A defining feature of the Monadic interface is that they allow dynamic selection of effects based on **the results of previous effects**.

-Monads allow us to express a sequence of effects we wish to perform, where notably, the selection of which effects which will be performed next can **depend on the results of running the previous effects**.
+This is a huge boon, it allows critical workflows like fetching input from a user before deciding which command to run, and things like fetching documents from a database, then fetching more documents which are referenced by the first documents.

-This is a huge boon, it's hard to imagine any modern Haskell program without the use of monads, obviously there are cases where you'll need to fetch some data from a file or database before deciding what to do next.
+It's truly hard to imagine what any modern Haskell program would look like without using monads!
 But too much power can be a bad thing.

-Why would we ever want to restrict ourselves?
+Alas, I must convince you, so why would we ever want to restrict ourselves?

-Well let's talk about Applicatives!
+Well, let's talk about Applicatives!

 ## The origin of Applicatives